Donald Davies: Computer network security

 Davies relinquished his management responsibilities in 1979 to return to research.
 He became particularly interested in computer network security and his research on cryptography led to a number of patents, including methods for providing secure communication to enable the use of smart cards.

 He retired from NPL in 1984, becoming a leading consultant on data security to the banking industry and publishing a book on the topic that year.
 Together with David O. Clayden, he designed the Message Authenticator Algorithm (MAA) in 1983, one of the first message authentication code algorithms to gain widespread acceptance.
 It was adopted as international standard ISO 8731-2 in 1987.

 Later career

 In 1987, Davies became a visiting professor at Royal Holloway and Bedford New College.

 Epilogue

-Unbeknown to Davies at first, Paul Baran of the RAND Corporation in the United States had also worked on a similar concept in the early 1960s, although designed for voice communication using low-cost electronics without communication protocols.
-When Davies became aware of Baran's work in 1966 he acknowledged that they both had equally discovered the concept of packet switching and Davies and his team referenced Baran's earlier published work.
+Unbeknown to Davies at first, Paul Baran of the RAND Corporation in the United States had also worked on a similar concept in the early 1960s, although designed for voice communication using low-cost electronics without software in the switches.
+When Davies became aware of Baran's work in 1966, Davies acknowledged that they both had equally discovered the concept of packet switching and Davies and his team referenced Baran's earlier published work.

-Baran remained happy to acknowledge that Davies had come up with the same idea as him independently.
-Decades later, in an email to Davies, he wrote:
+Baran remained happy to acknowledge that Davies had come up with the same idea as him independently and that Davies was the first to implement it.

-You and I share a common view of what packet switching is all about, since you and I independently came up with the same ingredients. ... and [you were] the first to reduce it to practice.